Accessories and Safety Equipment for Your SUP

 Another key safety feature to inspect each season is your SUP leash.

-There a many designs but in the end all that counts is that it keeps your board close in the event you fall in.
+There a many designs but in the end all that counts is that it keeps your paddleboard close in the event you fall in.
 This is especially important in rivers and ocean surf where the tide or current will whisk your board away in seconds.

 Check for any damage on the cord itself and make sure the Velcro straps and swivels are all intact and solid.
 It’s a simple yet very important piece of safety equipment and one that can be off of your mind with a simple inspection.